 Most of us are familiar with the warm and fuzzy feel of flannel.
 But what is flannel, exactly?
 And are all flannel sheets created equally?
-Here’s everything you need to know before buying flannel sheets.
+Here’s how to choose flannel sheets for your most comfortable sleep yet.

 There are quite a few benefits to sleeping on flannel sheets.
 Here are the top ones: